BlockResearchGroup/compas-RV/gitbook/examples/basic-design/drop-downs.md

 **Command:** `RV_tna_vertical` > `1.5`

-The final geometry is computed by running the vertical equilibrium command, change the height to 2 to match the preview.
+The final geometry is computed by running the vertical equilibrium command, change the height to match the preview.
 For preview, we use the following options:`RV_settings > Drawing > show_pipes` and `show_forces`.

 <figure><img src="../../.gitbook/assets/examples_dropdowns_5.png" alt=""><figcaption></figcaption></figure>